Through its first nine games, two topics seem invariably linked to the Gonzaga men’s basketball team: its meat-grinder schedule and 3-point defense.

 Notre Dame, much like WSU and Illinois, had forwards/posts that could operate on the perimeter.

 “There wasn’t an ounce of selfishness and they can shoot from all five spots,” Few said.
-“So it’s ‘Alright, everybody get out and guard the 3.’
-But if you’re going to guard the 3 then you’re going to give up drives.
+“So it’s, ‘All right, everybody get out and guard the 3.’
+But if you’re going to guard the 3, then you’re going to give up drives.
 And they had a really effective post player that we did a great job on and we did a wonderful job on (guard Ben) Hansbrough.
 As (luck) would have it, guys who haven’t shot it great from 3 shot it well.
-Now, we didn’t guard it obviously but they made them.”
+Now, we didn’t guard it, obviously, but they made them.”

 Forward Carleton Scott, a 29.5 percent 3-point shooter on the season, made 3 of 5.
 Tim Abromaitis, a 33.3 percent shooter, was 4 of 6.
 Scott Martin (26.9 percent) made 2 of 3.
 There are other examples.
-Illinois’ Mike Tisdale, just 2 of 7 entering the game, drained 3 of 5 3s vs. Gonzaga.
-San Diego State’s Billy White was 2 of 2 from distance against Gonzaga.
-He’s 1 of 5 in SDSU’s other 10 games.
+Illinois’ Mike Tisdale, just 2 of 7 entering the game, drained 3 of 5 3s versus Gonzaga.

-Few acknowledged 3-point defense “is a deficiency we have to get better at, and it’s borne out of many difference facets.
+Few said 3-point defense “is a deficiency we have to get better at, and it’s borne out of many different facets.
 Against Notre Dame it was thinking we were helping on the post but we weren’t helping on the post, and there were kick-outs.
-We chart all these things; we clip them and show them.”
+We chart all these things.
+We clip them and show them.”

 Follow along with the Zags

 Subscribe to our Gonzaga Basketball newsletter to stay up with the latest news.